 You would swear you were in Ireland once you step through the doorway, the setup is that good.
-Dark wood, cosy, intimate… that's the overall feel to me.
+Dark wood, cosy, intimate… that's the overall.

 My family and I have found this to be one of the best places to eat in Rotorua if you are looking for a typical pub meal.

-Pub meals always makes me think of filling stews and casseroles, sausages with lots of mashed potatoes and gravy, mmm.
+Pub meals always makes me think of filling stews and casseroles, sausages with lots of mashed potatoes and gravy.

 Well, they have that and more.
 The Hennyssey's Menu is wide-ranging and caters to all tastes.
 You've got to try their Seafood Chowder.

 Ha, I've forgotten to mention the beer, or should I say ale?
 Guinness… they've got it.
 Looking for a range of Irish beers… they've got that too.
 In fact they've got all sorts of NZ beers, Irish Whiskeys and wines etc. There's also mention of Kilkenny… I don't know if that's a beer or what.
 If you're an Irishman it'll mean something to you.